 When you file a claim for workers’ compensation, you essentially agree not to sue your employer for expenses incurred as the result of a workplace accident.
 It’s a bargain, in other words, of which many employees are not aware.
 In most instances, once you accept workers’ compensation funds, you can no longer sue your employer, even if you experience costly medical expenses or become unable to work in the future.
-For this reason, it’s vital to have someone knowledgeable on your side to help you get the most from your workers’ compensation claim.
+For this reason, it’s vital to have a knowledgeable Conyers Workers Compensation Attorney on your side to help you get the most from your workers’ compensation claim.

 Does Law regulate workers Compensation?